-According to current estimates, the external restructuring debt of the Finnish and Swedish companies, including the overdue external purchasing debt subject to the restructuring proceedings and the restructuring debt to Turkey, is in total some EUR 163 million and it is recorded in balance sheet.
-The Turkey sub-group is the largest creditor of the Finnish and Swedish companies concerning the restructuring debt, with receivables of some EUR 110 million.
-The figure EUR 163 million includes debts of EUR 10 million related to guarantees given to third parties as security for external liabilities of Group companies and as security for the liabilities of Componenta BV, which has been declared bankrupt.
-A more precise picture of the amount of external debt subject to the restructuring proceedings and of the payment schedule will be obtained during the restructuring proceedings.
-The key content of the draft restructuring programmes is described in the Corporate restructuring proceedings section.
+According to current estimates, the external restructuring debt of the Finnish and Swedish companies, including the overdue external purchasing debt subject to the restructuring proceedings and the restructuring debt to Turkey, is in total some EUR 163 million and property and the sale of Pistons, the piston manufacit is recorded in balance sheet.
+The Turkey sub-group is turing business.
+The investment net cash flow of conthe largest creditor of the Finnish and Swedish compatinuing operations was EUR 7.4 (-2.1) million. nies concerning the restructuring debt, with receivables of some EUR 110 million.
+The figure EUR 163 million Research and includes debts of EUR 10 million related to guarantees development activity given to third parties as security for external liabilities of Group companies and as security for the liabili-In 2016 the research and development expenses of ties of Componenta BV, which has been declared bank-Componenta's continued operations totalled EUR -0.2 rupt.
+A more precise picture of the amount of external million (EUR - 0.9 million), which is equivalent to 0% debt subject to the restructuring proceedings and (0%) of the Group's turnover of continued operations. of the payment schedule will be obtained during the restructuring proceedings.
+The key content of the draft Environment restructuring programmes is described in the Corporate restructuring proceedings section.
+The aim of Componenta's quality, environment, occu-